listenrwt/fill-in-the-math-client/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Remember to run both the server and the client simultaneously for it to work.
+Link to server git repository: https://github.com/listenrwt/fill-in-the-math-server

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.